feathersjs/docs/api/hooks-common.md

 - `fieldNames` (*required*) - One or more fields which may not be patched.

-> Consider using `verifySchema` if you would rather specify which fields are allowed to change.
+> Consider using `validateSchema` if you would rather specify which fields are allowed to change.

 ## remove